toastdeini/Wikipedia-article-quality/README.md

 Data used in this project is freely available for download on [Kaggle](https://www.kaggle.com/datasets/urbanbricks/wikipedia-promotional-articles), courtesy of user `urbanbricks`. "[Good articles](https://en.wikipedia.org/wiki/Wikipedia:Good_articles)" - articles which meet a "core set of editorial standards" - were stored as strings (with corresponding URLs) in one CSV file, `good.csv`.
 Articles with a "[promotional tone](https://en.wikipedia.org/wiki/Category:Articles_with_a_promotional_tone)" were stored in a separate CSV (`promotional.csv`) that, in addition to `text` and `url` columns, contains one-hot encoded columns that identify a subclass of promotional tone, e.g. `advert` (written like an advertisement) or `coi` (conflict of interest with subject).

 Inquiry into the distribution of those subclasses led me to adopt a binary classification approach for this project: a **decisive majority** (just under 80%) of documents in `promotional.csv` are labeled as `advert`, while the next most frequently occurring subclass — `resume` — appeared as a tag on 9.2% of the promotional articles.
-More specialized work in this domain might involve multi-class predictions, but for the purposes of this project, all articles in `promotional.csv` were treated as 'equally promotional' and assigned a label of **1**.
+More specialized work in this domain might involve multi-class predictions, but for the purposes of this project, all articles in `promotional.csv` were treated as 'equally promotional' and assigned a label of `1`.
+The distribution is plotted below.

 ![img](images/promo_dist.png)